 a.
-Fair value of financial instruments that are not measured at fair value b.
-Fair value of financial instruments that are measured at fair value on a recurring basis
+Fair value of financial instruments that are not measured at fair value

 The Group believes that the carrying amounts of financial instruments that are not measured at fair value, including cash and cash equivalents, contract assets, notes and accounts receivable, financial assets at amortized cost, short-term loans, accounts payable, and guarantee deposits received, recognized in the consolidated financial statements approximate their fair value.